eininondumak/S.TASER/README.md

 In scenarios 3, network data between the smartphone and the server was collected.
 The APIs requested by the application to the server during the tag registration and location information retrieval processes were identified as follows.

-In the previous study by Yu, T. et al. (2022)<sup>*</sup>, an API for retrieving location information from ST/STF was made publicly available.
+In the previous study by Yu, T. et al. (2022)<sup>1</sup>, an API for retrieving location information from ST/STF was made publicly available.
 This study also confirmed that the API endpoint has not changed.
 Additionally, this research further identified a web API for retrieving location information from SF, as detailed below.

-\* Yu, T., Henderson, J., Tiu, A. and Haines, T., 2022.
-Privacy Analysis of Samsung’s Crowd-Sourced Bluetooth Location Tracking System. arXiv preprint.
-2210.14702. viewed 29 September 2024. <https://arxiv.org/abs/2210.14702>.

 |Application| ST/STF | SF |
 |---------|---------|-----|
 |Host|api.smartthings.com |api.samsungfind.com|
 |API| POST /installedapps/[AppId]/execute HTTP/1.1 | GET /tag/devices/[Tag's deviceId]/geolocations HTTP/1.1|
 |Detail|<img src = "/picture/oneconnect_request_body_for_location_history.png" width = '500' height='250'>|<img src = "/picture/samsung_find_api.png" width = '500' height='250'> |

+# References

+1. Yu, T., Henderson, J., Tiu, A. and Haines, T., 2022.
+Privacy Analysis of Samsung’s Crowd-Sourced Bluetooth Location Tracking System. arXiv preprint.
+2210.14702. viewed 29 September 2024. <https://arxiv.org/abs/2210.14702>.